 This tool is to show you how much Emergency Tax you might have to pay on withdrawals from your pension pot.

-Yes, you can - but remember to consider how you will fund your retirement and think also about tax you may pay, and if this might push you into a higher tax bracket.
+Subject to the rules of your Plan/Scheme, yes, you normally can - but remember to consider how you will fund your retirement and how much tax you may have to pay.

 No, you have the flexibility to take out money how and when you need it.
 You don’t have to take all of your money at once, and if you take single amounts you can control how much tax you pay by spreading the amount over a number of years.